-My goal as a designer is to take those insights about people’s lives and turn them into solutions that solve problems.
+My goal as a designer is to take those insights and turn them into solutions that solve problems.

 I believe thorough research leads to the best outcomes for users because it allows me to build and develop empathy that is validated by user testing and feedback on my work.

 UX practices inform many of my hobbies and interests outside of the digital space.
 One of my favorite hobbies is gardening and growing plants (if you couldn’t tell!).
 Plants are powerful, and Philadelphia has been at the center of research demonstrating the benefits of green space.
 For example, community gardens are shown to:

 Increase property values

 Growing up, my family always had a little garden, and it’s a tradition I’m really passionate about, in large part because research shows that it benefits communities.
 When food is grown and prepared with love and care - it makes all the difference!
 Last summer, I had a prolific plot in a local community garden with 7 varieties of heirloom tomatoes, Swiss chard, kale, collard greens, cucumbers, green beans, bell & jalapeño peppers.
 I had more than enough to share with family & friends all summer long plus I got to teach kids on my block about fresh produce and introduce new tastes.